-My documents presenting an education as linguist and work experience of an computer consultant, inspired one of the immigration officers to the question, if I knew how many secretaries already lived and worked in Canada.
-Well, I did not know that, and even the realization that it might a great multitude could not take the joy away from me.
+My documents presenting an education as a linguist and work experience of a computer-consultant, inspired one of the immigration officers to the question if I knew how many secretaries already lived and worked in Canada.
+Well, I did not know that, and even the realization that it might be a great multitude could not take the joy away from me.

-The intoxicating joy of finally having come to my personal paradise.
-Canada.
-I was determined to not let anybody ruin my happiness.
+With the intoxicating fact of finally having come to my personal paradise, Canada, I was determined nobody could ruin my happiness.

-In 1994 we left the utterly uninspiring realms of highway hospitality service and started our own business as wilderness tourism outfitters.
-Yukon Wild Adventures was born, and with my husband Rainer Rusmann we invited and guided guests from all over the world through our new beloved surrogate country, showing and sharing the Magic and the Mystery of the Yukon, Canada’s True North.
+In 1994, we left the utterly uninspiring realms of highway hospitality service and started our own business as wilderness tourism outfitters.
+Yukon Wild Adventures was born, and with my husband Rainer Russmann we invited and guided guests from all over the world through our new beloved surrogate country, showing and sharing the Magic and the Mystery of the Yukon, Canada’s True North.

-We had come directly to Canada’s most northwesterly region, with Alaska as our neighbor, the Arctic Circle dipping right through us and the small crown of arctic waters above our heads.
-We had purposely selected a major wilderness, where nature and wildlife still runs supreme, where the population of some 25.000 people inhabiting an area of over 480.000 km2 seems more than negligible.
-Really – when 80% of this population lives in its capital, the rest of the land presents itself as one vast open space and wilderness refuge.
+We had come directly to Canada’s most northwesterly region, with Alaska as our neighbour, the Arctic Circle dipping right through us, and the small crown of arctic waters above our heads.
+On purpose, we selected a major wilderness, where nature and wildlife still run supreme, where the population of some 25.000 people inhabiting an area of over 480.000 km2 seems rather negligible.
+Really, when 80% of this population lives in its capital, the rest of the land presents itself as one vast open space and wilderness refuge.

 And that refuge became our playground, our office and weekend escape.
 We hiked, we paddled, and we camped and rode on horseback.
-We crossed ice blue lakes and floated down wild rivers.
-We scaled mountains without names and wandered through endless, untamed valleys.
+We crossed ice-blue lakes and floated down wild rivers.
+We scaled mountains without names and wandered through untamed valleys.
 We did it alone for our personal enjoyment.
 And we did it with customers to make money, still enjoying it—to some extent.

-For 15 years our life was simpler, more back to basics, bringing in our own water, hauling wood heating the log house we build ourselves.
+For 15 years, our life was simpler, more back to basics, bringing in our water from our own well, hauling wood, heating the log house we had built ourselves.
 We hunted in the fall and picked berries and mushrooms.
 And when winter came we relaxed among a world of brilliant white under the diamond air of the North, illuminated at night by the unworldly displays of the Aurora Borealis.